warren-bank/fork-Xanado/README.md

-# Online multiplayer word grid game with HTML/JavaScript UI
+# Multiplayer word grid game server and interface

-Why another Crossword game?
-For a number of reasons.
-While there are a number of public servers out there offering clones of, or alternatives to, the classic SCRABBLE® game, they are limited in a number of ways:
+While there are a number of public servers out there offering clones of the classic SCRABBLE® game, they are limited in a number of ways:
-* Their source code is not public, and setting up your own server is not an option
+* Their source code is not public, and setting up your own server is not an option.
-* They are generally limited to a single version of the game
+* They are generally limited to a single version of the game.
-* Their dictionaries are usually based on the standard Scrabble SOWPODS dictionary, which is stuffed full of obscure American Emglish words that only a Scrabble afficionado will know.
+* Their dictionaries are usually based on the standard Scrabble SOWPODS dictionary, which is stuffed full of obscure American English words that only a Scrabble afficionado will know.
 This makes the game inaccessible for casual players, and those wishing to play in non-English languages.
+* They plague you with tedious advertisements.

+I wanted a game I could host on my own server, and experiment with different dictionaries, board layouts, tile sets, and rule combinations.

-A further application of the game is as a teaching aid for langauge learners.
+A further application that has emerged is as an entertaining teaching aid for langauge learners.
 Included is a dictionary based on the Oxford 5000 most important words to learn in English.
-By playing the game, learners are exposed to new words that they can then seek the definition of.
+By playing the game against the robot, learners are exposed to new words that they can then seek the definition of.

+## History
 This is a fork of [Hans Hübner's html-scrabble](https://github.com/hanshuebner/html-scrabble).
-I started fixing his code but rapidly realised it required an awful lot of work, and made a fork to simplify that.
+I started working on their code but rapidly realised it required a fork, rather than bothering them with hundreds of pull requests.

-This version has some major differences from Hans'.
+This version has some major differences:
-* It has been rewritten to use ES6 Javascript and updated dependencies.
+* It has been rewritten to use Javascript ES6 and updated dependencies.
 It supports different board layouts and tile sets, and makes it easy to define your own.
-* It reinstates some of [Daniel Weck's dictionary support](https://github.com/danielweck/scrabble-html-ui) that was removed in html-scrabble.
-Dictionaries have been moved server-side and made optional and integrated into gameplay.
+* It reinstates some of [Daniel Weck's dictionary support](https://github.com/danielweck/scrabble-html-ui) that was not used in html-scrabble.
+Dictionaries have been moved server-side and made optional, and integrated into gameplay.
 New dictionaries are easy to generate from word lists.
-DAWGs have been extended to be bidirectional for best move computation.
-* It adds a computer player, inspired by the work of [Elijah Sawyers](https://raw.githubusercontent.com/elijahsawyers/WordsWithFriendsHelper) (which is in turn based on the [work of Andrew W. Appel and Guy J. Jacobson]( https://www.cs.cmu.edu/afs/cs/academic/class/15451-s06/www/lectures/scrabble.pdf)).
+* It adds a computer player, inspired by the work of [Elijah Sawyers](https://raw.githubusercontent.com/elijahsawyers/WordsWithFriendsHelper) (which is in turn based on the [work of Andrew W. Appel and Guy J. Jacobson](https://www.cs.cmu.edu/afs/cs/academic/class/15451-s06/www/lectures/scrabble.pdf)).
 The player is stupid, simply selecting the highest scoring play it can in the time allowed for its move.
-However this is more than enough to beat most human players at Scrabble, Words with Friends, or Lexulous.
+However this is more than enough to beat most human players.
 * The UI has been fixed and massaged to make it more mobile device friendly.

-The installation comes with emulations of a number of commercially available games - Scrabble®, Lexulous, and Words With Friends.
-Also included is support to help you in designing your own game.

-## Installation
+# Installation

 The code is written in Javascript ES6 and tested using `node.js` version 11.15.0.
-You will require this or a more recent version of `node.js`
+You will require this or a more recent version of `node.js`.
+The client runsin a browser and works on all the browsers I tested (Chrome, Firefox, Android.)

 First use `git clone` to clone the repository to your local machine.
 Then in the root directory of the distribution